pallaviravishankar07/CS503/2-StudentDB/a2-questions.md

     ```
     Can you think of any reason why the above implementation would be a **very bad idea** using the C programming language?
 Specifically, address why the above code introduces a subtle bug that could be hard to identify at runtime?

-    > **ANSWER:** The pass-by-reference approach (using a pointer) is better because it allows the function to directly modify the data passed to it.
+    > **ANSWER:** The pass-by-reference approach is better because it allows the function to directly modify the data passed to it.
 If you return a pointer to a local variable, it would cause issues since the memory gets cleared when the function ends.

 3. Another way the `get_student(...)` function could be implemented is as follows: